gaellafond/time-tracker/README.md

 on your computer and load it on a web browser.
 Use `Right Click` and `Save link as...` to download the file.

-The Time Tracker uses local storage in your browser to save your times and so **your data only exists on your computer** in the one browser that you ran the app.
-If you open the TimeTracker using a different browser, the recorded time will not come across.
+The Time Tracker uses the local storage in your browser to save your times so **your data only exists on your computer** in the one browser that you ran the app.
+If you open the Time Tracker using a different browser, the recorded time will not come across.

-You can use the `Backup` and `Restore` function from the admin move your recorded time to a different browser or computer.
-It's recommended to frequently backup your time in case the local storage is reset with a browser update or accidental browser data clear.
+You can use the `Backup` and `Restore` function from the admin to move your recorded time to a different browser or computer.
+It's recommended to frequently backup your time in case the local storage is reset with an update or you accidentally clear your browser data.

 We use local storage because it help to keep your **time data private**.
 No data is sent to any servers.
 This also mean if you lose your time data, there is no way our developer team can recover it for you.
 Backup your time data regularly to avoid losing data.

-Note that this application do not require login since your data can only be access from your computer.
+**NOTE:** that this application do not require login since your data can only be access from your computer.

-**NOTE:** If you want to avoid problems, do NOT use **Internet Explorer** or **Edge**.
+**IMPORTANT:** If you want to avoid problems, do NOT use **Internet Explorer** or **Edge**.
-This advice is also valid for any other website on the Internet.
+This advice also applies to nearly all websites found on the Internet.

 ## Update

 To update the app, first backup your time data.
 Then, delete the download `time-tracker.html` file and redownload it (see link in the installation section above).

 Deleting the `time-tracker.html` won't erase your data.
 The data is saved in the browser, not in the `HTML` file.